-Agencies are requested to prepare operating budgets at specified target levels for submission on or before October 1 as specified by the Budget Officer.
+Agencies are requested to prepare operating budgets at specified target levels for submission on or before September 15 or as specified by the Budget Officer.
 Agencies may also be allowed the opportunity to request additional funding through special white papers, separate from the agency's budget request.

 The individual budgets submitted by the state agencies show program expenditures, with appropriate funding sources for each program within the agency.
 These data are shown for the actual year, the current year, and the target for the budget year.
-Further, the documents show "outcome" performance measures associated with each target level of spending.
-These performance levels provide a means for comparing budget alternatives, and are a significant tool used in the determination of agency budgets.

-In the fall, analysts in the Budget Office review agency budget requests.
+In the fall and early winter, analysts in the Budget Office review agency budget requests.
 The Budget Office staff prepares recommendations for the Governor.
 An analysis of items added or reduced from the target request is presented to the Governor.
-The analysis includes the agency's request and the basis for it, the Budget Office recommendation and the basis for it.
+The analysis includes the basis for the agency's request and the Budget Office recommendation and the basis for it.
 The Governor then makes a budget determination.
 This process is repeated for all issues in all agencies.
 These decisions form the Governor's recommendations.
+The Budget

-The Budget Office compiles the individual recommendations, aggregates them, and prepares The Budget.
-The Budget reflects the revised current year funding plan submitted to the Legislature on the third Thursday in January (modified by the General Assembly in the 2004 legislative session), as well as the budget year funding plan.
+Office compiles the individual recommendations, aggregates them, and prepares The Budget.
+The Budget reflects the revised current year funding plan submitted to the Legislature on the third Thursday in January, as well as the budget year funding plan.